andrewslotin/rummelsnuff/README.md

 Rummelsnuff
 ===========

-A GitHub action to mark and close spam PRs created to get a free HacktoberFest T-shirt.
+A GitHub action to mark and close spam PRs created to get a free T-shirt.

 Rules
 -----